Get Free Program Info

 Faculty Feature:

-Assistant Professor Thomas Gernay
+Associate Professor Thomas Gernay

 Co-creator of the SAFIR® software, used worldwide to model and predict a structure’s response to fire, Gernay is helping structural engineers, architects, and decision-makers create buildings that are better able to withstand man-made and natural threats.

-Gernay was recognized with a NSF Early CAREER Award, the International Association of Fire Safety Science’s Magnusson Award, and the American Institute of Steel Construction’s Terry Peshia Early Career Faculty Award—all in 2023
+Gernay was recognized with a NSF Early CAREER Award, the International Association of Fire Safety Science’s Magnusson Award, and the American Institute of Steel Construction’s Terry Peshia Early Career Faculty Award—all in 2023.

 Challenges at the frontiers of future infrastructure will require engineering innovation in order for society to thrive in a rapidly changing environment.

-Collaborate in Multidisciplinary labs
+Collaborate in Multidisciplinary Labs

 Whether you are interested in researching structures optimized for sustainability and overcoming uncertainty or understanding emerging topics such as smart cities, architected materials and additive manufacturing, you can work with distinguished faculty who are addressing grand societal challenges through innovative civil engineering.